mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 Here it says “realization of the Way”: *jōtō*.
 So, *jōtō*, to assimilate and actualize *it*, is to become Buddha with your body and mind directly.
 Not to become Buddha *after* doing something.
 Okay?

-We always think, “By practice, then I will be Buddha.
-I am not good, that’s why I want to practice – and then after practice, I will be Buddha.
+We always think, “By practice, *then* I will be Buddha.
+I am not good, that’s why I want to practice. and then after practice, I will be Buddha.
 I will be a good boy.”
 This is dualistic.
-So, *jōtō* is directly you have to become Buddha with whole body and mind, your body and mind.
+So *jōtō* is directly you have to become Buddha with whole body and mind, your body and mind.
 This is *jōtō*.

 Well, without *jōtō*, assimilating and actualizing *it*, no one grows, no one is educated.
 That is real education of human beings.
 Because everyone lives in that way.

-But people misuse that *it*, okay?
+But people misuse that *it*.
+Okay?
 Even though they are there.
 They are present in it, but they always misunderstand and misuse.
 So very naturally, if you don’t teach that way, teach *jōtō*, assimilating and actualizing *itself*, *it* – you cannot educate anybody properly.

 Of course, school educates many people.
 But what does school teach?
-I don’t think school teaches how to assimilate, how to realize *it*.
-No. Always *something*, you know, something floating on the surface of oceans – always we teach those.
-So, we completely forget *it* – where we always are present in it.
+I don’t think school teaches how to assimilate *it*, how to realize *it*.
+No. [It’s] always *something* floating on the surface of oceans – always we teach those.
+We completely forget *it*, where we always are present in it.

 So we have to teach this.
 That’s why Zen Buddhism teaches that.
-Otherwise you cannot grow, you cannot educate yourself, you cannot teach, you cannot help anybody...
+Otherwise you cannot grow, you cannot educate yourself, you cannot teach, you cannot help anybody.

 *[Tape change.]*

-... through the daily actions of our body and mind, however, that we directly become the Buddha.
+...
+“It is through the daily actions of our body and mind, however, that we directly become the Buddha.”

 This is known as *jōtō* – assimilating and actualizing *it*.

 This is called *transmit*.
 Transmit the sublimity of human life to the next generation.

+#### 39:47

 And next it says:

-> There is no need to change our existing body and mind, for the direct realization of the Way simply...
+> There is no need to change our existing body and mind, for the direct realization of the Way simply means...

-... means here Dogen Zenji tries to explain what *direct* means, what *directness* means.
+... here Dogen Zenji tries to explain what *direct* means, what *directness* means.

 *Directness* means to allow to be realized by... the teacher.
 “Teacher” means the Buddha; by the Buddha.
 So the two... *direct* means to allow to be realized.
 Okay?
 By the teacher, by the Buddha... means you do not try to realize.
 If you try to realize, you are already attaching to your own discriminating mind.
 That’s why you always look at yourself and look at the teachers, look at the teaching and look at the process of your practice.
 So very naturally lots of criticism coming up.
 But actually, *direct* means you have to realize *where you are*.
 If you put yourself properly in the proper place, you are allowed to be realized.